BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * An Extra Objective on Nightcall wasn't properly displaying an image.
   * Updated some images for Restriction challenges.

----

-**June 20th, 2022**
-* **Other Fixes:**
-  * Contracts Mode Targets were not appearing in Intel and Hunt modes.
-(A single word omitted and overlooked from code can really cause issues, huh.
-My apologies.) (*This setting has changed in a more recent update*)
-  * An Extra Objective on Apex Predator wasn't properly listing in the Export Roulette .txt/textarea.
-  * Camera Objectives were not properly being added in Export Roulette .txt/textarea.